 Visual-Spatial – (picture smart) ability to represent the spatial world in one’s mind, typically associated with artistic or creativity.

 Interpersonal – (people smart) ability to read intentions and desires of others; emotional intelligence.

 Intrapersonal – (self smart) strong ability to access one’s own feelings, emotions, label them and draw upon them to understand and guide one’s own behavior.

 Naturalist – (nature smart) sensitivity to features of the natural world, strong appreciation for environment

 Existential* – (spirit smart) deep desire to ponder questions about life, death, and ultimate realities

 Gardner believes that there are more than only 8 intelligences, but these are the ones he has found thus far that have fit his criteria.
 He believes more will unfold as technology and scientific research progress.

 Based on these intelligences, which ones do you think most standardized testing at schools, ACTs, SATs, etc… reach?
 It’s mostly logical-mathematical and verbal-linguistic.
 Perhaps school is insufficient in creating a well-rounded person.
 Luckily, Camp Voyageur stimulates the intelligences Gardner describes.
 Take a look at this chart below to see how camp develops all known types of intelligences.

+There are many benefits of wilderness adventure camps.
 Not only does camp stimulate all 8 (possibly 9) intelligences, but by its exploratory nature, camp may reveal to kids an area of intelligence they never knew they had.
 This translates into campers finding new and healthy hobbies (outside of video games!) that they can draw upon for the rest of their lives.